starbvuks/starbvuks/README.md

 - 🌱 I’m currently learning eve
 - 👯 I’m looking to collaborate o
 - 🤔 I’m looking for help with
-- 💬 Ask me abo
+- 💬 Ask me ab
 - 📫 How to reach
 - 😄 Pronouns:
 - ⚡ Fun fact: